About the Order of the Arrow

 2. To develop and maintain camping traditions and spirit

 4. To crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others

-To become a member, a youth must be a registered member of a Boy Scout troop or Varsity Scout team and hold First Class rank.
+To become a member, a youth must be a registered member of a Scouts BSA troop, Venturing Crew, or Sea Scout Ship.
+They must also hold at least the First Class rank, Venturing Discovery Award, or Sea Scout Ordinary Rank.
 The youth must have experienced 15 days and nights of camping during the two years before his election.
 The 15 days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.
 Scouts are elected to the Order by their fellow troop or Varsity team members, following approval by the Scoutmaster or Varsity Scout Coach.

 The induction ceremony, called the Ordeal, is conducted at Scout camp and is the first step toward full membership.
 During the experience, candidates maintain complete silence, receive small amounts of food, work on camp improvement projects, and are required to sleep alone, apart from other campers, which teaches significant values.

 After 6 months of service and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
 Completion of this ceremony signifies full membership in the OA.

 After two years of service as a Brotherhood member, and with the approval of the national Order of the Arrow Committee, a Scout may be recognized with the Vigil Honor for outstanding service to Scouting, his lodge, and the community.
 This honor is bestowed by special selection and is limited to one person for every 50 members registered with the lodge each year.